cau-se/python-oceandsls/cp-dsl/README.md

 ## Prerequisites

 You need `python3` installed and, in case your python installation is managed by the distribution installer, you need a virtual environment.

 For VSCode, you also need `npm`, `node` and `VSCode` installed.

-In Ubuntu you can install `virtualenv` with
-- `sudo apt install python3-virtualenv`

-Alternatively, you can install it via pip
-- `python -m pip install virtualenv`
+See main README.md for details.

 ## Installation

 You can either install additional python packages in your system using pip or use a virtual evnironment to ensure the system installation is not modified.

-### Create virtual environment

-- Open a terminal and ensure you are in the home folder `cd`
+Instructions are in the main README.md

-- Run `virtualenv local` local is then the name of your virtual environment
-- Activate virtual environment
-  `source local/bin/activate`
-  This will change your command line prompt to `(local) username@hostname:~$`
+After installing the dependencies and setting up the virutal environment, go to the extension directory `python-oceandsls/cp-dsl`

 ### Include LSPs in VSCode